Financial Aid Office

 In accordance with federal regulations, a Satisfactory Academic Progress (SAP) policy is in place at MiraCosta College.
 Student performance is reviewed at the end of each term.
 Students must complete their goal within 150 percent of the normal units required for that program while maintaining a 70 percent completion rate [units completed (UC) ÷ units attempted (UA)] and an overall 2.0 GPA.
 These standards must be met to be eligible for financial aid initially and on a continuing basis regardless of previous financial aid history.
 SAP covers all federal programs, including Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Work Study (FWS), and Direct Loans.
 The SAP policy also applies to the state Cal Grant programs.

-The complete Financial Aid Satisfactory Academic Progress policy is available on the Financial Aid Office website.
+Students can read the complete Financial Aid Satisfactory Academic Progress policy available on the Financial Aid Office website under "links."

 Students who receive federal financial aid funds and who totally withdraw before the 60 percent date of the semester require a refund and repayment calculation to determine funds owed back to the various federal aid programs by both the school and the student.
 Repayment to the federal aid programs is made according to formulas established by the U.S. Department of Education and State of California Title V grading regulations.
-Additional detail is provided on the Financial Aid Office website.
+Additional detail is provided on the Financial Aid Office website and in the FAO Student Guide.

 Ineligible Programs/Courses for Federal Financial Aid